bbkane/bbkane.github.io/README.md

 Follow the [Github instructions](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/), but use the following information:

+This breaks on ruby-2.4.0.
+Use rvm and ruby-2.3.3 instead.

 ### Ubuntu 16.04 (my VM)

 - Make sure the right port is forwarded to the host in the Vagrantfile before boot: